jjleesait/cprg-218-lab-2/recipes.md

 3. Grill chicken for 5-7 minutes per side or until cooked through.
 4. Top each chicken breast with a slice of Swiss cheese and let melt.
 5. Toast hamburger buns on the grill.
+6. Chop celery.
-6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.
+7. Assemble sandwiches with chicken, lettuce, tomato, celery, and mayonnaise.

 ## Desserts
 ### Chocolate Chip Cookies